 Canvas

-A Canvas page renders your own HTML and CSS inside PageSpace.
-You write the markup in a code editor, flip to a View tab, and the page appears as a fully styled mini-site sitting in the tree next to your documents and folders.
+A Canvas page renders your own HTML, CSS, and JavaScript inside PageSpace.
+You write the markup in a code editor, flip to a View tab, and the page appears as a fully styled, interactive mini-site sitting in the tree next to your documents and folders — and you can publish it to the public web.

 What you can do